Lectures, radio shows and more available on-demand

 In her piece, Mason uses movement to depict the many nuances and complexities of the relationship to fully explore the ambiguities of the time.
 On Monday night at Live Arts, she’ll be showing videos of the performance and discussing the legacy of the Jefferson-Hemings relationship.

-Have you ever had an uncanny experience – the sensation of your hackles going up around a particular person or place, for instance, or an inexplicably vivid dream in which you could see yourself sleeping – that made you wonder if claims about the reality of supernatural forces and out of body experiences have any validity?
-Robert Bruce doesn’t need to wonder – since the age of 3 his encounters with astral planes and psychic forces have left him with no doubt about the
+Have you ever had an uncanny experience such as the sensation of your hackles going up around a particular person or place, for instance, or an inexplicably vivid dream in which you could see yourself sleeping?
+Or one that made you wonder if claims about the reality of supernatural forces and out of body experiences have any validity?
+Robert Bruce doesn’t need to wonder.
+Since the age of three, his encounters with astral planes and psychic forces have left him with no doubt about the presence of unseen beings and forces.

 An Australian mystic, healer, clairvoyant, and author of several books that are considered classics in the field, including Astral Dynamics, a worldwide bestseller published by Charlottesville’s own Hampton Roads Publishing.
 Earlier this month, Bruce spoke at Quest Bookshop, and held a five-day workshop on “Energy and Conciousness” at the University of Virginia’s Continuing Education Center.
-Amy Marshall was there, and spoke with Bruce afterwards.
+Amy Sarah Marshall was there, and spoke with Bruce afterwards.

 In a world where consumer choices are endless, disagreements and misunderstandings are bound to occur.
 Who steps in to negotiate?
 Barbara Nordin, that’s who.
 Nordin writes the Hook’s Fearless Consumer column.
 In every issue, Nordin investigates the complaints of those who feel they’ve been wronged by businesses.
 On this week’s installment of WNRN’s Sunday Morning Wakeup Call, she deals with steak knives, German lemons, and reveals that the consumer isn’t necessarily always right.
 Wakeup Call Host Rick Moore begins the show with a monologue addressing the irony of a terrorist attack while world leaders meet to discuss ending poverty.